Internal Communications Resources + Freelance Writer Resources

 Jessica Walrack, founder of All Things Freelance Writing, sends a newsletter with new writing opportunities and other helpful resources for writers.
 It's a great email packed with high-quality gigs.

 I don't remember when or how I came across Anna Mackenzie, but I'm so glad I did.
 Anna writes about building a portfolio career (a business comprising many businesses, projects, and income streams).
-The portfolio career path approach is helpful when considering how to grow and expand your freelancing career without burning out.
+The portfolio career path approach helps grow and expand your freelancing career without burning out.

 Grammarly provides writing assistance technology to improve your work.
+It's my go-to for self-editing blog posts before submitting them to clients.
 You can use Grammarly as a browser extension in Google Chrome or try Grammarly for desktop.
 Free and paid plans are available.
 I've been using Grammarly Premium since late 2020.
 Try Grammarly Premium for free for one month using the link above.

-ProWritingAid provides actionable advice for enhancing your writing and offers detailed reports.
-I love that it allows for sentence rewrite suggestions to help me communicate with clarity.
-I appreciate the structural suggestions this tool provides.
+ProWritingAid provides actionable advice to enhance your writing and detailed reports.
+I love that it gives sentence-rewrite suggestions to help me communicate more clearly.
+I appreciate the structural suggestions this tool offers.
 It's a great companion for long-form writing of any kind.

 The Hemingway App helps writers eliminate fluff and edit sentences, making them easier to read.
 Free and paid plans are available.
 It's super easy to use!